suvam0451/dhaaga/README.md

 align="left"
 style="margin-right:8px"/>

-**Dhaaga** is an indie third-party, multi-platform, multiprotocol SNS client.
+**Dhaaga** is a multiprotocol, multi-platform SNS client.
-It excels in general SNS usage and chat based use cases.
+It emphasizes on perfecting the core SNS experience.
-It offers powerful and intuitive tools designed to help you follow your interests, discover new topics and connect with others—without having to jump between apps and platforms.
+It adds unique and innovative features, which help you easily follow your interests, discover new topics and connect with your friends—without having to jump between apps and platforms.

 <div align="center">
   <img width="720px"  src="https://repository-images.githubusercontent.com/664825261/58e60a61-2d3b-4275-89bc-c180adb58a7d" style="top:80px"/>